- Students are familiar with common security practices, vulnerabilities and resources

 <script> tags in their post, strip them out.

 Most frameworks do these things for you, as long as you don’t subvert them.
 Injection problems typically come up when you’re trying to solve some other problem, and you end up working around the protections in place.
 If you interpolate user input right into commands you send to your database, you’re at risk.
 If you write user content directly to the page without stripping HTML tags, you’re at risk.

-Security is best left to security experts.
-But you can’t be leaving holes in your application.
+Security is best left to security experts, but as a developer, you need to do your best to not leave holes in your application.
 Learn the best practices, and try to understand new security risks as they become discovered.